Logo Medical Science Monitor

 Turmeric and curcumin appear to be beneficial in preventing diabetes-induced oxidative stress in rats despite unaltered hyperglycemic status.

-Keywords: Streptozocin, Rats, Wistar, Plant Preparations - therapeutic use, Oxidative Stress - drug effects, Diabetes Mellitus, Experimental - metabolism, Insulin - blood, Curcumin - pharmacology, Curcuma, Blood Proteins - metabolism, Blood Glucose - metabolism, Antioxidants - pharmacology
+Keywords: Streptozocin, Plant Preparations - therapeutic use, Oxidative Stress - drug effects, Diabetes Mellitus, Experimental - metabolism, Insulin - blood, Curcumin - pharmacology, Curcuma, Blood Proteins - metabolism, Blood Glucose - metabolism, Antioxidants - pharmacology

 Add Comment 0 Comments